aristanetworks/avd/ansible_collections/arista/avd/molecule/eos_cli_config_gen/documentation/devices/sflow.md

 sFlow is disabled on all interfaces by default.

-Egress sFlow is enabled on all interfaces by default.

 Unmodified egress sFlow is enabled on all interfaces by default.

 sFlow hardware acceleration is enabled.